| |

 -

-A type of life insurance that combines a death benefit
+insurance that combines a death benefit with a savings

-with a savings element which accumulates tax deferred at
+element which accumulates tax deferred at current

-her coverage, with limitations, without purchasing a new
+coverage, with limitations, without purchasing a new

 policy. top